-Most people can carry gene mutations that, potentially, could cause a health problem, even though they don’t have the problem themselves.
-With some conditions, if they conceive with someone who carries the same type of gene, every child they conceive will have a 1 in 4 chance of being born with the condition.
+Most people can carry gene mutations that, potentially, could cause a health problem, even though they do not have the problem themselves.
+With some conditions, if they conceive with a partner who carries the same type of gene, every child they conceive will have a 1 in 4 chance of being born with the condition.

 Testing your genes before you try for a baby is called carrier status screening.
 It lets you consider different options, like having IVF or making sure you have diagnostic testing during pregnancy.